ethereum/guide/mining.md

  ```
  eth -b -i --frontier -v 1 -a 0xcadb3223d4eebcaa7b40ec5722967ced01cfc8f2  --client-name "OPTIONALNAMEHERE" -x 50 -j
  ```
- Notice that we also added the `-j` argument so that the client can have its JSON-RPC server enabled to communicate with the ethminers.
+ Notice that we also added the `-j` argument so that the client can have the JSON-RPC server enabled to communicate with the ethminer instances.
+Additionally we removed the mining related arguments since `ethminer` will now do the mining for us.

 2. For each of your GPUs execute a different ethminer instance
  ```
  ethminer --no-precompute -G  --opencl-device XX
  ```